 A test in Sweden

 Sweden is one of the first national governments to test blockchain technology in property sales.
 This will be conducted as a test over the next several months.
-Currently, sales take three to six months to close.
+Currently, transactions take three to six months to close.
 Officials expect this time frame to whittle down dramatically, potentially to mere hours.

 This is a new technology, and it is unclear if it will catch on.
 There have been promising advances that have not come to pass.
-Still, online banking was considered risky, and it has become a normal part of many people’s lives (although there are security risks).
+Still, online banking was considered risky, and it has become a regular part of many people’s lives (although there are security risks).
 Should blockchain technology gain acceptance in the real estate market, certain costs are bound to decrease, and the time required to close the transaction will lessen.